orchestr7/ktoml/README.md

 ![maintainability](https://api.codeclimate.com/v1/badges/c75d2d6b0d44cea7aefe/maintainability)

 Fully Native and Multiplatform Kotlin serialization library for serialization/deserialization of [toml](https://toml.io/en/) format.
 Uses native `kotlinx.serialization`, provided by Kotlin.
-This library contains no Java code or Java dependencies.
+This library contains no Java code and no Java dependencies.
 We believe that TOML is actually the most readable and user-friendly **configuration file** format.
-So we decided to support this format in the kotlinx serialization library.
+So we decided to support this format for the `kotlinx` serialization library.

 ### Contribution
 As this young and big project [is needed](https://github.com/Kotlin/kotlinx.serialization/issues/1092) by the Kotlin community, we need your help.
 We will be glad if you will test `ktoml` or contribute to this project.
 In case you don't have much time for this - at least spend 5 seconds to give us a star to attract other contributors!
 **Thanks!** :pray: